2020-09-17

 IMPACT

-After this investigation, the National Anti-terrorist Prosecutor's Office (Parquet National Antiterroriste, PNAT) has opened a preliminary investigation targeting the association, implicated for its supposed links with Syrian militias accused of war crimes.
-This association was labeled as "national defense partner" of the Ministry of the Armed Forces by a decree signed in 2017 by Jean-Yves Le Drian.
-On January 31, 2022, the Ministry of the Armed Forces announced the removal of SOS Chrétiens d'Orient from the partnership.
+Following this investigation, the National Anti-terrorist Prosecutor's Office (Parquet National Antiterroriste, PNA) opened a preliminary investgation into the association, which is alleged to have links with Syrian militias accused of war crimes.
+The association was labelled a "national defence partner" of the Ministry of the Armed Forces by a 2017 decree signed by Jean-Yves Le Drian.
+On 31 January 2022, the Ministry of the Armed Forces announced the termination of the partnership with SOS Chrétiens d'Orient.

 Team members